brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 - `VectorizeSIMD` *sometimes* turns villagers and some passive mobs invisible when running shaders through Iris or Occulus.
 This doesn't happen for me on 22.1.0, but set it to `false` if it does.
 See: https://github.com/oracle/graal/issues/4775

-- Java JVMCI (which is available in *all* java distributions but enabled by default in GraalVM) breaks constellation rendering in Astral Sorcery.
+- Java JVMCI (which is enabled by default in GraalVM CE and EE) breaks constellation rendering in Astral Sorcery.
 See: https://github.com/HellFirePvP/AstralSorcery/issues/1963

 I know of no other mod incompatibilities, and I run these flags in Forge/Fabric modpacks.
 If you run into any issues, please create a Github issue!